PandaHexCode/TTYDR_render_params_Tool/README.md

 and then to pack it use<br>
 `python cam_tool.py pack "D:\YOUR_PATH\render_params.data.json"`<br>
 the render_params.data must be in the same folder as the json.

+# AI
+I heard that the community needs a tool to extract the render_params.data file.
+I’m not very experienced with this, so I used AI to help me.